Choose another writer in this calendar:

 Blaise Cendrars was born Frédéric Louis Sauser in the small city of La Chaux-de-Fonds.
 His parents were both Swiss but later Cendrars claimed that his mother was Scottish, and he was born on an Italian railway train during his mother's journey back from Egypt.
 Cendrars's father, Georges-Frédéric Sauser, was an inventor and businessman.
 Cendrars was educated in Neuchâtel, and later in Basle and Berne.
 At the age of 15 he ran way home – according to a story he escaped from his parents but another version tells his family gave up keeping him in school.
 Cendrars worked in Russia as an apprentice watchmaker and was there during the Revolution of 1905.
 In 1907 he entered the university of Berne but settled in 1910 in Paris, adopting French citizenship.

-In World Authors 1900-1950 (vol. 1, ed. by Martin Seymour-Smith and Andrew C. Kimmens, 1996) he wrote that in his youth he traveled widely in China, Mongolia, Siberia, Persia, the Caucasus and Russia, and later in the Unites States, Canada, South America, and Africa.
-His cosmopolitan wanderings Cendrars used as a way to discover inner truths.
-Some doubts have arisen whether he stoked trains in China in his youth, but perhaps this is more important from the biographical point of view than literary – the memoirs of Marco Polo, Cellini and Casanova and the autobiographical novels of Jean Genet and Henri Charrière are read in spite of reliability in all biographical details.
+In his autobiographical writings Cendrars told that in his youth he traveled widely in China, Mongolia, Siberia, Persia, the Caucasus and Russia, and later in the Unites States, Canada, South America, and Africa.
+These cosmopolitan wanderings Cendrars used as a way to discover inner truths.
+Some doubts have arisen whether he stoked trains in China, but perhaps this is more important from the biographical point of view than literary – the memoirs of Marco Polo, Cellini and Casanova and the autobiographical novels of Jean Genet and Henri Charrière are read in spite of reliability in all biographical details.
 Like the protagonist of Les confessions de Dan Yack (1928), Cendrars was a man of action, who avoided "literary" flavor in his prose, and a man of contemplation, who had almost obsessive need for exotic experiences.
 In Les Pâques à New York (1912, Easter in New York) he said: "Still, Lord, I took a dangerous voyage / To see a beryl intaglio of your image. / Lord, make my face, buried in my hands, / Leave there its agonizing mask."
 The poems was was prompted by his penniless stay in New York, and mixed despair with excitement of modern city living.

 Cendrars was considered along with Apollinaire,